 - Provided that WISCO owns 10% or more of the ordinary shares of the Company on a non-diluted basis, WISCO has the right to designate, after consultation with the Company, individuals to be nominated to the board of directors at each meeting of shareholders of the Company at which directors are to be elected (the "WISCO Nominees").
-The number of WISCO Nominees will be determined from time to time based on (a) the percentage of the ordinary shares of the Company held by WISCO, and (b) the number of directors comprising the board of directors.
+The number of WISCO Nominees will be determined from time to time based on (a) the percentage of the ordinary shares of the Company held by WISCO, and (b) the number of directors comprising the board of directors of the Company from time to time, with the product rounded down to the nearest whole number of directors.
 If the number of ordinary shares of the Company owned by WISCO falls below 10% for a period of ten continuous calendar days, then the right of WISCO to designate WISCO Nominees under the WISCO Investment Agreement will terminate and be of no further force and effect.
 WISCO currently has the right to appoint two WISCO Nominees to the board of directors of the Company pursuant to the terms of the WISCO Investment Agreement. - Provided that WISCO owns 10% of more of the ordinary shares of the Company on a non-diluted basis, WISCO has the right to maintain its percentage of ordinary shares of the Company in the event that the Company completes a cash offering of equity securities.
 The pre-emptive right does not apply in respect of certain issuances including any equity securities issued on the exercise of a conversion, exchange or purchase right attached to a security issued prior to the date of the WISCO Investment Agreement and convertible into ordinary shares, or in respect of shares issued by the Company under any of its share incentive plans or equity securities issued as commission or finders' fees. - Century's activities on its material properties are subject to certain operational covenants in favour of WISCO.